-Capote also allegedly refers to Nations as a “bastard reporter” and income tax cheater and suggests that his own work will offer the Deweys immortality.
+Capote also allegedly refers to Nations as a “bastard reporter” and an income tax cheater and suggests that his own work will offer the Deweys immortality.

 Also during the video series, Nations holds up an ancient dog-eared paperback copy of In Cold Blood and says that each crease represents a fact contradicted by letters Hickock wrote to Mack Nations in 1961.

 Callous criminal.
 Nations is probably right about at least some mistakes within In Cold Blood.
 Other researchers throughout the years have written about errors and possible fabrications in Capote’s work.

 While Nations contends In Cold Blood contained falsehoods regarding Hickock’s story, he doesn’t dispute Capote’s portrayal of Hickock as amoral and heartless.